nickoala/telepot/README.md

 Webhook also presents a subtle problem: closely bunched updates may arrive out of order.
 That is, update_id `1000` may arrive ahead of update_id `999`, if the two are issued by Telegram servers very closely.
 Unless a bot absolutely doesn't care about update order, it will have to re-order them in some way.

-*Since 5.0*, telepot has a mechanism for web applications to interface with easily, and it takes care of re-ordering for you.
-The mechanism is simple: you call `notifyOnMessage()` or `messageLoop()` to initiate the bot's message handling as usual, but with an additional parameter `source`, which is a queue.
+Telepot has a mechanism to interface with web applications, and it takes care of re-ordering for you.
+The mechanism is simple: you call `message_loop()` as usual, but supply an additional parameter `source`, which is a queue.

 ```python
 # for Python 2 and 3